 - 1 cup fresh berries, to garnish

-- Place the first cake layer on your serving plate with about 1/3 cup of frosting or plain yogurt, spreading it in an even layer just past the edges.
+- Place one cake on your serving plate.
+Top with about 1/3 cup of frosting, spreading it in an even layer just past the edges.
 Add the second, repeat with frosting, and then repeat with the third cake .
 Use an offset spatula or knife to scrape off the frosting overhang for a “naked” cake look, or use additional frosting to coat the entire cake.